microsoft/fabricrealtimelab/modules/module03.md

 Similarly, configure the visual filter to show data only for the last 5 minutes.
 Next, under the *Visualizations* section, add an additional visualization by selecting the icon with the magnifying glass.
 Under *Y-Axis Constant Line*, add a constant line with a default value of 0.
 This adds a dashed line to report, as shown below.
 This allows us to see if we're above or below the period average.
 If you'd like to, you can further customize the look of the chart and layout.

 When complete, your visuals should look similar to the image below:

+> :bulb: **Missing some data?**
+> If you're a fast user, you might build this report before enough data has been collected to calculate 10 minute averages.
+If you are unsure, you can double check the KQL query to ensure it is correct, and verify there is at least 10 minutes of activity.

 ![Both Visuals on Report](../images/module03/bothreports.png)